Fraudulent Job Postings Warning

 UL Lafayette Career Services offers Career Services Online as a resource for employers to connect with UL Lafayette students and alumni seeking co-ops, internships, part-time jobs, and full-time positions.
-We attempt to keep fraudulent postings off Career Services Online by using some common “red flags” that help to identify these types of listings.
+We attempt to keep fraudulent postings off Handshake by using some common “red flags” that help to identify these types of listings.
 Red flags don’t automatically remove a job posting – we research the company and posting if suspicion arises, and then make a decision.
 Students and alumni should research suspicious companies or postings, too – or don’t apply.
 We are sharing these red flags below, so you, too, can attempt to identify such scam or fraudulent postings.
 UL Lafayette Career Services position: never apply to a suspicious job.

 The following ideas are shared to help you conduct a safer job search and to help you protect your identity.
 These suggestions in no way cover all possible instances of fraud or exposure.
 Therefore, please always use your own discretion when applying to a position or interacting with a potential employer.